 I got my first computer in high school.
-At that time, smartphones didn’t exist; we were receiving Internet via 56k modems and were starting to see ADSL arrive… It already seems so far away today!
-At the time, I was fascinated by the Internet; I quickly grasped its possibilities, especially in terms of knowledge exchange and possible connections between people.
+At that time, smartphones didn’t exist; we were receiving internet via 56k modems and were starting to see ADSL arrive… It already seems so far away today!
+At the time, I was fascinated by the internet; I quickly grasped its possibilities, especially in terms of knowledge exchange and possible connections between people.

 I had two choices for my degree: development or networking.
 I couldn’t see myself spending all my time in front of a computer coding.
 Networks included a notion of exchanges, communication, tasks, and more varied missions: I did not hesitate.

 I was recruited to work on network issues and cybersecurity for our customers in the South of France.
-The Marseille agency had just been created, and there were only three of us: a salesperson, a pre-salesperson, and me in production.
+The Marseille office had just been set up, and there were only three of us: a salesperson, a pre-salesperson, and me in production.
 It was above all this business project and the human adventure that excited me.
 We were a start-up within a large group: we immediately felt the impact of our work.
 My various projects allowed me to specialize in network and security solutions, particularly related to data centers.

 After a few years at Orange Business Services, I asked for a sabbatical to travel around Australia for a year with my partner.
 It was fantastic: as many discoveries as beautiful meetings.
 I even worked in unified communications for a few weeks at the Perth airport.
 When I came back, as planned, my old job was waiting for me.

 When I returned from Australia, I stayed with Orange Business Services for another two years.
 Orange Cyberdefense had recently been created; I asked for internal mobility, which I obtained.

 I immediately liked the project of this new subsidiary and the vision of Michel Van Den Berghe, its founder, which sees security in 360°.
 I also wanted to find a start-up spirit, as cybersecurity was already booming at the time.
 This dynamism made me want to join.